 At the Princeton Social Neuroscience Lab, we study the thoughts, cognitive processes, and behaviors that occur at the place where our internal world meets the external social world.
-We employ methods like functional neuroimaging, machine learning, and behavioral experiments to gain empirical insights into questions about the self and the social world.
+We are interested in the dynamics of the mind – both on its own and in interaction with other minds - during naturalistic experiences.
+We employ methods like functional neuroimaging, experience sampling, machine learning, and behavioral experiments to gain empirical insights into questions about the self and the social world.

 -